Js-123123/poke/AllSteps.md

   2) You may choose the Computer's 3 Pokemon however you want.
   3) The Pokemon that loses the Battle faints.
   4) The Pokemon that wins the Battle should gain experience.
 If it has enough experience it should evolve.
-  5) Report the winner of the Battle
+  5) Report the winner of the Battle❎

 m.
 Menu option 4) should Reset all of the Player's and Computer's Pokemon to full health ❎
 n.
 Menu option 5) should save the Pokemon to the csv file.